exetermcr/exetermcr.github.io/freshers-guide.markdown

   would have gained had you done your Cambridge/TCD degrees here at Oxford.

-Do note that subfusc and academic dress officially are two separate things (although they are often lumped together): the gentleman on the right is wearing academic dress *together* with subfusc clothing.
+Do note that subfusc and academic dress officially are two separate things (although they are often lumped together).
 To clear up some further confusion: for many events (for example, the College’s Graduate Freshers’ Dinner in Week 1 of Michaelmas Term) you need regular (formal) clothing together with *just your gown*, not with full subfusc as described